awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 ```

 **Example**
-The following example adds the aliases section heading and creates an alias named `file-management` that includes the `file-upload` and `file-download` features and an existing alias named `clipboard-management`\.
+The following example adds the aliases section heading and creates an alias that's named `file-management`\.
+It includes the `file-upload` and `file-download` features and an existing alias that's named `clipboard-management`\.

 ```
 [aliases]